 Before you plan your menu, consider the size of your oven and the size and amount of tins, pans and hob space you need.
-A large turkey is a big thing to cook, and if you don’t normally cook for a large number of people, your largest roasting tray may not be big enough, but a new very large roasting tray may not fit in your oven.
+A large turkey is a big thing to cook, and if you don’t normally cook for a lots of people, your largest roasting tray may not be big enough, but a new very large roasting tray may not fit in your oven.
+You might be surprised at how much room roasts take up.
+Unlike the Tardis, ovens are surprisingly smaller on the inside.

 Do as much as you can as far in advance as you can.
 The meal will be a lot easier broken down as little jobs over several days than a whirlwind of cooking on Christmas morning while you are also trying to enjoy yourself.
-Work out what you can make and freeze ahead and you’ll have a few of the elements to your meal already completed.
-If cooking for vegetarians, choose a dish that can be completely made ahead.
+Work out what you can make ahead of time from our freezable Christmas recipes and freezable Christmas centrepiece recipes and you’ll have a few of the elements to your meal already completed.
+If cooking for vegetarians, choose a dish that can be completely made ahead, like our mini nut roasts with candied carrots, or our squash & chestnut crackers.

 5. Stress-free sauce